-The new Cybersecurity Analysis Learning and Certification Program is now available.
-The joint IIBA and IEEE Computer Society’s learning and certification provides the credibility of a joint certification and the opportunity to learn key cybersecurity concepts and tools business analysis professionals need to demonstrate core competencies.
+IIBA and IEEE Computer Society’s program provides the credibility of a joint certification and the opportunity to learn key cybersecurity concepts and tools business analysis professionals need to demonstrate core competencies.

 Special pricing for members when logged in.